 While for some people this is not an issue at all, some high-level professionals can face unexpected consequences if they have a documented psychiatric diagnosis on their medical record.
-For example, airline pilots, law enforcement officers, people with security clearances, and medical professionals prefer keep their personal growth work private.
+For example, airline pilots, law enforcement officers, people with security clearances, and medical professionals prefer to keep their personal growth work private.

 Another reason why some couples prefer to not use their insurance benefits to pay for marriage counseling is that therapists who are in-network with insurance companies often have to divulge detailed information about what is being discussed in marriage counseling sessions.
-This is troubling to some people, particularly when discussing extremely sensitive topics such as sexuality, affairs, substance use, etc.
+This is troubling to some people, particularly when discussing extremely sensitive topics such as sexuality, affairs, substance use, etc

 Cons: Pathologizing One Partner